 - Stalactite Spite: Drops icicles during his fight to try and kill Luigi.

 Vincent Van GoreThe Starving Artist.
-The fourth boss ghost fight.
+The twenty-second and final non-boss Portrait ghost fight.

 - Art Initiates Life: All the mook ghosts stem from his paintings.

 - Flunky Boss: Would rather send his minions at you than fight, himself.
 Might be because he’s a pushover.

 - French Jerk / Gratuitous French: Despite being based on Vincent Van Gogh, who was Dutch, Van Gore talks with a French accent and sprinkles in French words into his dialogue.